jahunter767/Single-GPU-Passthrough/README.md

 2. All the other script improvements scattered around the hook scripts (Search "@TODO" to find them).
 Most improvements right now are to make the hooks more dynamic when it comes to enabling/disabling host features.
+3. Add discussion on networking with single GPU passthrough on WiFi connected devices

 ## Credits